Osteospermum – astounding daisies galore in the garden

 • Anywhere else, you’ll have to bring them indoors in a spot that is sheltered from freezing.
 It’s also worth a try to cover it with a thick layer of leaf mulch to help it spend the winter out.

-Disease that impacts Osteospermum
+Diseases that impact Osteospermum

 Osteospermum resists insects, parasites and diseases particularly well.